indspenceable/indspenceable.github.com/about.md

 ### About

 My name is Danny Spencer, and I am a software developer in San Fransico.
 I am interested in programming/technology, boardgames and video games, and music.

-I am originally from outside Boston and will defend the honor of the east coast if at all possible.
+Recently, most of my work has been in Ruby (often on rails).
+I am currently changing the world at [Square](https://www.squareup.com).

 #### Contact

 _daniel.patrick.spencer_ -at- _gmail_ -dot- _com_